smr547/cam86/README.md

 [ASCOM](https://ascom-standards.org/Developer/Alpaca.htm) -- a set of "standards" for astronomical devices operating in a Windows environment.
 Thanks to RESTful and other network technologies the ASCOM "standard" may become more relevant to the Open Source community

+## Important update

+After reviewing the available documentation I've decided not to proceed with this build

+* The Ukrainian developers have moved onto a later design (CAM90)
+* Documentation for SONY CCD chip has not been released by the manufacturer

+Also, some design issue remain unaddressed in the CAM86

+* banding in images,
+* noise from on board power supply,
+* noise from Peltier switching,
+* bitbang firmware,
+* Delphi drivers

+I'll continue prototyping work towards building an imager based on the CAM87 or CAM90 design.

+Thank you again to the marvelous people working on these project.
+Their generosity together with the knowledge and experience they have shared with the community remain invaluable. no flow control in USB Asynchronouse FIFO data channel *
+*